CleverCloud/doc.clever-cloud.com/find-help/troubleshooting.md

 remote: This is not allowed.
 remote: error: hook declined to update refs/heads/<yourSpecificBranchName>
 ...
-error: failed to push some refs to 'xxxx'
+error: failed to push some refs to '<yourSpecificBranchName>'
 ```

 Clever Cloud uses the master branch to deploy your application but this does not mean that you cannot use another one on your computer.